kevallakhani95/Pascal-Interpreter/README.md

 # Pascal-Interpreter

 This is a pascal interpreter from scratch using Python language.
-The input is a pascal code file and this interpreter evaluates the arithmetic expressions, variables declaration, type-chacking, symbol table management, nested procedures, Pascal program syntax and more.
+The input is a pascal code file and this interpreter evaluates the arithmetic expressions, variables declaration, type-checking, symbol table management, nested procedures, Pascal program syntax and more.

 The properties of this interpreter are -
 1. It does a lexical analysis (or scans or tokenizes) of the input file to generate tokens, one at a time.